joaofdl9/handover-jlima/handover_analise_engenharia_de_dados.md

 ### Sort Key

-Define a ordem física dos dados no disco.
+Define a ordem fisica dos dados no disco.
 Acelera filtros no `WHERE`.

 **Regra pratica:** Use a coluna mais filtrada (geralmente data).